 - “Great Minds Don’t Think Alike” Badge or Poster: Download this image to create “Great Minds Don’t Think Alike” badges and wear them during book club and beyond.
-Use clear tape and a safety pin to turn a simple printout into a wearable badge as shown here.
+Use clear tape and a safety pin to turn a simple printout into a wearable badge.

 - Celebrate “Different” Thinkers: Mr. Daniels mentions several famous people with dyslexia like Thomas Edison, Albert Einstein, and Walt Disney.
 Print out pictures of the famous people or people in your life that have dyslexia and display them on your walls.
 Here’s a link to a list of famous “dyslexic achievers.”